prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

     *   Ensure you have the correct VISA backend installed (see the `A VISA Backend is Required` warning in the [Installation & Setup](#3-installation--setup) section).
     *   If using a different communication interface (e.g., switching from GPIB to USB), verify that the necessary drivers are installed and that the instrument is configured for that mode.

+### 7.2 Instrument Control and Delays
+An important parameter to consider during concurrent control of instruments is the delay.
+The time between each step should be sufficient to ensure that all instruments (whether two or three) have completed their commanded actions.
+Sending a new command before an instrument has had time to process the previous one will definitely cause errors.
+It is also important to introduce proper delays for the system to reach equilibrium.
+Furthermore, during the initial setup, instruments should be given adequate delay time for all their internal components to stabilize and enter a ready state.
+In PICA, sufficient internal delays are provided in all modules.
+However, it was observed that some systems might need more delay time.
+Therefore, a parameter for initial delay is available in those module's GUI.
+Users should provide an appropriate initial delay time.
+This initial delay time parameter is in addition to the basic delay already contained in the module.

 ## 8. Technical Reference

 ### 8.1 File Naming Convention